 Merely having student loan debt will not negatively impact your credit score.
 In fact, if you make on-time payments, student loans can positively impact your score for several reasons.

-Because your payment history is the most crucial factor in calculating your FICO credit scores (you have more than one), failing to make timely student loan payments will have a severe effect on a score.
+Because your payment history is the most crucial factor in calculating your FICO credit scores (you have more than one), failing to make your student loan payments will have a severe effect on a score.
 Just how much your credit score will fall depends on a variety of factors, like how high your score is to begin with and how long you're delinquent.

 If you’ve missed a payment or think you might have trouble making your upcoming payments on a federal student loan, it’s important not to panic.
 You probably have time to avoid damaging your credit score too badly.
 You can request a deferment, you might have forbearance options, or you might be able to get a more affordable repayment plan so you can keep paying on time.
 (If you have private student loans, call your loan servicer to learn about different options if you can't afford your payments.)